Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 Direct Lung technique suits cloud chasers because it gives them more capacity on the inhale.
 If you normally vape MTL, then you’ll be used to drawing in one mouthful of vapour at a time.
 With direct-lung style vaping you fill your mouth, throat and lungs with vapour before you exhale, so you have much more of it available to create your cloud.

-You can learn all about the Direct-Lung (DL) technique, and how it differs from the standard Mouth-To-Lung (MTL) technique, in our recent article
+You can learn all about the Direct-Lung (DL) technique, and how it differs from the standard Mouth-To-Lung (MTL) technique, in our MTL vs DTL explainer

 Buy High-VG E-Liquid

 If you really want to achieve a thick, creamy cloud, your e-liquid should consist of at least 70% Vegetable Glycerin (VG).
-Vegetable Glycerin gunks up your coils faster than Propylene Glycol, and the flavours of high-VG e-liquids tend to be sweeter and creamier, but if you want a visually impressive cloud, it’s the only way to go.
+Vegetable Glycerin gunks up your coils faster than Propylene Glycol.
+The flavours of high-VG e-liquids tend to be sweeter and creamier, too.
+That said, if you want a visually impressive cloud, it’s the only way to go.

 You can learn more about the different properties of Propylene Glycol (PG) and Vegetable Glycerin (VG), and how they affect your vape, in our Beginner’s Guide to VG and PG.